nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding a project: `project -a`

-Adds a project to the AddressBook.
+Adds a project to the ProjectBook.
 A unique project ID will be automatically generated.

 ![add project command](images/AddProjectCommand.png)